 - 2 chili peppers

 - ½ cup (135g) ricotta cheese (optional)

 - Spicy paprika (optional)

-- Preheat oven at 180°C/ 356°F. Place chili peppers on a baking tray lined with parchment paper (you may roast more vegetables like sweet peppers).
-Roast for 20-30 minutes.
-Carefully remove the skin (wearing gloves) and use a fork to mash chili peppers with some olive oil.
+- Preheat oven at 180°C/ 356°F. Place chili peppers on a baking tray lined with parchment paper (roast more vegetables at once).
+Roast for about 20-30 minutes.
+Carefully remove the skin (IMPORTANT: you should wear gloves and be super careful not to touch your face especially eyes and nose) and use a fork to mash chili peppers with some olive oil.

-- Add peppers, olive oil and white wine vinegar in blender or food processor.
-Whizz until smooth to taste.
-Add feta cheese.
+- Add the peppers, olive oil and white wine vinegar in blender or food processor.
+Whizz until smooth.
+Add the crumbled feta cheese.
 If it’s too thick to whizz add some yogurt.
 That’s how you make the spread.

-- Add ricotta cheese and whizz until smooth to taste.
+- Add the peppers, olive oil and white wine vinegar in blender or food processor.
+Whizz until smooth.
+Add the crumbled feta cheese.
+Add ricotta cheese and whizz until smooth to taste.
 Add some yogurt, if it’s too thick.
-That’s how you make a dip.
+That’s how you make the dip.

-- Add red pepper flakes and/or spicy paprika to your spread or dip.
+- Just add red pepper flakes and/or spicy paprika to your spread or dip.
 That’s how you make it extra hot!

 - Transfer to a bowl and cover with plastic wrap.
 Place in the fridge for 1 hour to set.